Haruka: Beyond the Stream of Time (manga)

 (遙かなるの中で, Harukanaru Toki no Naka de) is a Japanese shōjo manga series written by Tohko Mizuno who also worked on the video game of the same name, which was developed by Ruby Party and published by Koei.
 The manga was serialized in LaLa DX magazine from July 1999 to January 2010, and published by Hakusensha in 17 volumes.
 An English version was licensed by Viz Media under the title Haruka: Beyond the Stream of Time.
 The storyline initially follows the characters and events from the first installment of the video game series.
 An anime series titled (遙かなる時空の中で ～八葉抄～, Harukanaru Toki no Naka de ~Hachiyou Shou~) was developed by Yumeta Company with Aki Tsunaki directing, with 26 episodes broadcast from October 5, 2004, to March 29, 2005.
-The anime received an English dub titled Haruka: Beyond the Stream of Time: A Tale of the Eight Guardians.
+The anime has been released in an English-subtitled version as Haruka: Beyond the Stream of Time: A Tale of the Eight Guardians.

 Setting

 Although an exact time period is not given for Akane's arrival in Heian Kyou, it seems likely that the story is set in the earlier part of the era, when families such as the Tachibana-ke, Fujiwara-ke and Minamoto-ke were all in some prominence.
 Though the Fujiwara-ke and Minamoto-ke continued to hold significant position through until the Genpei war, the Tachibana-ke faded out of favor during the 9th and 10th centuries.
 This suggests that Harukanaru Toki no Naka de is set sometime in the 9th or 10th centuries.
 This would also fit with later continuations of the Harukanaru Toki no Naka de plot, since Harukanaru Toki no Naka de 2 is set a century later, and features prominently once more the Fujiwara-ke and Minamoto-ke, as well as the Taira-ke.
 The third installment, Harukanaru Toki no Naka de 3 is set in the period of the Genpei War, which came to an end in 1185.
 If it can be considered that the third installment is set a century on from the second, this would indicate that the original Harukanaru Toki no Naka de storyline is most probably set in the latter half of the 10th century.